-Following Chen, Curdia, and Ferrero (2012), in each EA region some households (labeled as "restricted") have access only to long-term sovereign bonds.
-The APP reduces long-term interest rates and induces restricted households to increase consumption and investment via the standard intertemporal substitution effect.
+First, similarly to Chen, Cúrdia, and Ferrero (2012), in each EA region some households (labeled as "restricted") have access only to long-term sovereign bonds.
+The APP reduces long-term interest rates and induces restricted households to increase consumption of non-durable goods and investment via the standard intertemporal substitution effect.
+The presence of restricted households is crucial because they allow the APP to affect general macroeconomic conditions.